alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 the SSL certificate served on `*.migration.alwaysdata.net` may not be valid, you will need to _explicitly_ authorize it through your browser.
 This only concerns the migration test, not the actual migration, for which the certificates will not change.
 {{% /notice %}}

-{{{% notice warning %}}
+{{% notice warning %}}
 Some applications redirect to the nominal URL, which prevents them from being tested using this method.
 {{% /notice %}}

-- by using a browser extension to force the `Host' header (i.e. the requested site).
+- by using a browser extension to force the `Host` header (i.e. the requested site).
 For example under Chrome, the [Virtual Hosts](https://chrome.google.com/webstore/detail/virtual-hosts/aiehidpclglccialeifedhajckcpedom) extension.
 You'll need to connect by giving the address of the test HTTP server (for example, `migration-test1.paris1.alwaysdata.com`), but asking for the address of your site.
 - by modifying your `hosts` file to force you to use the IP of the test HTTP server to connect to your sites.
-This can be done by editing the file directly, or by using a browser extension, for example [LiveHosts](https://addons.mozilla.org/fr/firefox/addon/livehosts/) in Firefox.
+This can be done by editing the file directly, or by using a browser extension, for example [LiveHosts](https://addons.mozilla.org/en_US/firefox/addon/livehosts/) in Firefox.

 Your applications will then be started on a temporary server running under the 2020 software infrastructure, as if the migration had taken place.
 As with SSH, the files in your account that this server has access to are your original files.
 Access can also be slowed down, so please disregard this.